Top 15 Best Things to See & Do in Madagascar

-Going back in history in Antananarivo
+Going Back in History in Antananarivo

 While this sprawling, traffic-congested city might be a bit overwhelming at first, a day’s exploration of the historical and cultural sights is hugely rewarding.
-Most tempting is Haute-Ville (upper town) from where a series of Malagasy monarchs ruled for over 300 years (until Queen Ranavalona III was evicted by the French in 1897).
-Let yourself get lost in this charming part of town with its narrow cobblestone streets and beautiful pre- and early colonial buildings, before heading to the most important landmark, the Queen’s palace.
+Most tempting is Haute-Ville (Upper Town) from where a series of Malagasy monarchs ruled for over 300 years, until Queen Ranavalona III was evicted by the French in 1897.
+Let yourself get lost in this charming part of town with its narrow cobblestone streets and beautiful pre- and early colonial buildings, before heading to the most important landmark, the queen’s palace.
 End the day with a gourmet meal at one of the many excellent fine-dining restaurants of the city.

-Marvel at the tsingy in Ankarana Special Reserve
+Marvel at the Tsingy in Ankarana Special Reserve

-Being charmed by ring-tailed lemurs in Anja Community Reserve
+Being Charmed by Ring-tailed Lemurs in Anja Community Reserve

 Ring-tailed lemurs are perhaps one of the most common lemur species you’ll see in Madagascar, but also one of the cutest.
 With their big orange eyes and distinctive tails with alternating black and white rings, they look like exaggerated cartoon characters.
 Even their fighting seems adorable; males engage in ‘stink fights’, wiping their tails with scent glands and waving it in each other’s faces.
-Anja Community Reserve is one of the best places on the island to witness this and other behavioural treats.
-My favourite is watching them sunbathe – they love to expose their bellies to the first sunrays with their arms opened wide and their eyes closed.
+Anja Community Reserve is one of the best places on the island to witness this and other behavioral treats.
+My favorite is watching them sunbathe – they love to expose their bellies to the first sunrays with their arms opened wide and their eyes closed.

 Mandrare River Camp offers luxury tented accommodation in line with a typical all-inclusive African safari camp found all over East and southern Africa, but almost unique in Madagascar.
 If you stay here, you’re in for a fantastic bush experience, excellent service and great food.
-What makes the lodge really stand out are the range of activities on offer.
+What makes the lodge really stand out is the range of activities on offer.
 Your hosts are the local Antandroy people and you’ll take a boat trip to a sacred burial site, you’ll look for nocturnal creatures in a taboo-protected spiny forest, and you’ll be treated to a traditional dance performance between baobab trees at sunset.

-Facing a scary aye-aye in the Pangalenes
+Facing a Scary Aye-aye in the Pangalenes

 While most lemurs are irresistibly cute and cuddly, the aye-aye is nothing of the sort.
 In fact this creature, the world’s largest nocturnal primate, looks borderline scary.
 It has perpetually growing rodent-like teeth to make holes in trees and it uses a thin elongated middle finger to retrieve wood-boring grubs.
-Local belief is the aye-aye is evil and some say that their appearance in a village predicts somebody’s death.
-Unfortunately, this superstition has led to many harmless animals being killed on site.
+Local belief is that the aye-aye is evil and some say that their appearance in a village predicts somebody’s death.
+Unfortunately, this superstition has led to many harmless animals being killed on sight.
 Your best bet to see one of these endangered oddballs is on a night excursion by boat to Île au Coq in the Pangalenes.

 The Malagasy people are renowned for their general crafting skills.
-Traditional silk production and weaving, decorative paper-making and zebu-horn jewellery design are favourites with locals and tourists alike.
+Traditional silk production and weaving, decorative paper-making and zebu-horn jewelry design are favorites with locals and tourists alike.
 Particularly noteworthy are the Zafimaniry people, an ethic group whose traditional woodcraft skills feature on the Unesco Intangible Cultural Heritage List.
 They practice an ancient tradition of building houses entirely from timber without the use of nails and they decorate the exterior and all furniture with geometric patterns reflecting their Indonesian heritage.
-They also make beautiful souvenirs, such as carved boxes with intricate inlays, masks, picture frames, etc. The best way to explore the Pays Zafimaniry is on foot, hiking between remote villages, overnighting in simple homestays in traditional wooden houses.
+They also make beautiful souvenirs, such as carved boxes with intricate inlays, masks, picture frames etc. The best way to explore the Pays Zafimaniry is on foot, hiking between remote villages, overnighting in simple homestays in traditional wooden houses.
 If that isn’t your thing, look out for these special crafts in the highland town of Ambositra or even in Antananarivo.

 African Safari Tours

-$2,095 to $2,245 pp (USD)
+$300 pp (USD)

-5.0/5 – 217 Reviews
+4.9/5 – 441 Reviews

-5-Day Tanzania Luxury Safari Tour
+5-Day Semi Luxury Private Safari in Kenya

-$3,841 to $4,037 pp (USD)
+$1,840 to $2,150 pp (USD)

-Kenya: Private tourLuxuryLodge & Tented Camp
+Kenya: Private tourLuxuryTented Camp

-You Visit: Nairobi (Start), Lake Naivasha, Lake Nakuru NP, Masai Mara NR, Nairobi (End)
+You Visit: Nairobi (Start), Ol Pejeta (Laikipia), Lake Nakuru NP, Masai Mara NR, Nairobi (End)

-4.9/5 – 266 Reviews
+5.0/5 – 336 Reviews